 Source code for dartwork_mpl.layout

-"""Layout optimization utilities for Matplotlib figures.
+"""Layout utilities for Matplotlib figures.

 """